 Being an 'evening and weekend' creative means I produce a limited portfolio of work each year.
 To help me focus I like to pick a theme and then develop a series of works based on this.
 I find this approach gives me time to fully explore a subject and try out different techiniques in each work.

 Working from my kitchen table means that space is at a premium and as a result the size of my works tend to reflect this.
-My favourite format is a 30cm x 30cm square which is a direct result of discovering 12 x 12 inch scrapbooking and all of the fabulous papers that can be used for collage.
+My favourite format is a square.

 Working from my kitchen table means that space is at a premium and as a result the size of my works tend to reflect this.
-My favourite format is a 30cm x 30cm square which is a direct result of discovering 12 x 12 inch scrapbooking and all of the fabulous papers that can be used for collage.
+My favourite format is a square.

 square collage series